-Respondents found responsible for gender-based violence have the right to appeal.
-The complainant also has the right to the appeal process.
+Both respondents and complainants have the right to appeal the outcome of a hearing, regardless of the outcome.
+The grounds for appeal are set out in the Student Code of Conduct.
 Notification of Student Conduct hearing outcomes is made on a "need to know" basis.
 This includes, among others the Cadets staff, in cases involving cadets, the Graduate School, in cases involving graduate students and international students; Cranwell Center, for cases involving undergraduate international students: the Athletic Department in cases involving varsity athletes, the Director of Housing and Residence, in cases involving residence hall students, and survivors of violent crime, including sexual assaults, involving student respondents.
 Other university agencies or organizations may be required to obtain written release before they can receive notification.
 Student Conduct maintains records for five years from the date of the incident.
-Additional information can be located in the Hokie Handbook (hokiehandbook.vt.edu) or by contacting the Office of Student Conduct or the Title IX Coordinator.